 Mutual Authentication allows the device and Everyware Cloud to authenticate each other over certificate-based TLS/SSL Two-Way Authentication protocol.
-This feature is supported for the MQTT connections established by the devices to a Messaging Service instance in Everyware Cloud.
+This feature is supported for the MQTT connections established by the devices to the Messaging Service of Everyware Cloud.

-- The backend provides a certificate that is trusted by the device
+- The backend holds a certificate that is trusted by the device

-- The device provides a certificate that is trusted by the backend
+- The device holds a certificate that is trusted by the backend

 - The device credentials, username and password, used to establish the MQTT connection are successfully validated by the backend

-Mutual authentication is configured at the account level.
+Mutual authentication needs first to be enabled at the account level.
 In the In the Settings view select the

 ClusterService and check whether the TLS/SSL Mutual Authentication connections are enabled.

-Add the public certificate that is used to validate the one sent by the device during TLS/SSL handshake.
-In the Admin Console, go to the Certificates view and click the Add button.
+To let Everyware Cloud authenticate the device through Two-Way TLS authentication, it has to have a public key certificate that can validate the client certificate.
+This certificate can be a leaf certificate, an intermediate certificate or the root CA. In the Admin Console, go to the Certificates view and click the Add button.
 A new dialog will appear to allow the registration of a new certificate.
 The mandatory fields are: